KleberVales/english-study/README.md

 - Our main office is located on Paulista Avenue.

 Public Transportation and Two-Wheeled Vehicles

+- I usually read articles while I'm on the train.

 ### 3.2 Of and of the
 ### 3.3 To and for